apache/activemq-artemis/docs/user-manual/en/address-model.md

 When a client requests to subscribe to a point to point address.
 The protocol manager will look up the queue associated with the point to point address.
-This queue should have the same name as the addresss.
+This queue should have the same name as the address.

 **Note:** If the queue is auto created, it will be auto deleted once there are no consumers and no messages in it.
 For more information on auto create see